How can we help you today?

 What to consider when choosing a domain backorder service

-When selecting a backorder service, you should consider factors that affect your experience and success rate, such as:
+When selecting a backorder service, you should consider factors that affect your experience and success rate during the process, such as:

 Refund policy

-Backorder services handle failed attempts differently.
-Some platforms return your backorder fee as account credits if you don’t win, letting you try again on a different domain.
-Others keep the fee regardless of the outcome.
+Every backorder service handles failed attempts differently.
+Some platforms return your backorder fee as account credits if you don’t win or choose to cancel, letting you try again on a different domain.
+Others keep the money regardless of the outcome, meaning refunds are not universally granted.

 That’s why, before committing, check whether the service offers compensation for unsuccessful backorders.
 This affects your overall cost if you need to backorder multiple domains before succeeding.